TomBruns/PayAwayReadMe/README.md

 ![AppArch](Images/two_bubble.jpg?raw=true) &nbsp; **Mobile Brower Payment Page**
 + The Payment Page is written in [Blazor WebAssembly](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) v3.2

-+ Blazor is a .NET web framework using C#/Razor, HTML and Bootstrap that runs in the browser with WebAssembly (more information below).
++ Blazor is a .NET web framework using C#/Razor, HTML and Bootstrap that runs in the browser using WebAssembly (more information below).

 + This application interacts with the `Cloud hosted` Business Services thru a set of REST WebAPIs.
 + This application also retrieves static images (merchant logos) from an `Azure Blob Container` exposed by a Read-only Blob URL.